 How to restore summer base flow with a decentralized water management

 Feeling the effects of climate change more and more, many of us have noticed a decrease in riverside activities: fishing trips, kayaking excursions, swimming, and others.
 We all know that diversifying our water management strategies is essential for restoring summer base flow.
-Also, it is key to reviving these beloved spaces.
+Also, it is key to reviving these beloved spaces to know more about water pressure meter.

 But have you heard about the wonders of decentralized water management?
 It’s a powerful tool for any land manager looking to revive their stretch of the river.
 And it’s simple enough for anyone to understand yet powerful enough to create lasting results.